Study Hubs are running both in person and online. Find all upcoming sessions on Folio.

 Attendance can count toward CCR recognition once you attend at least six sessions and write a brief personal reflection.

-Register for each session on Folio to get the specific Zoom URLs or to save your spot in the in-person options.
+Registration is required.
+Register using the Folio links* on this page to get the specific Zoom URLs or to save your spot in the in-person options.

 Share your name or email with the hosting peer mentor to work towards earning your community contributor credit with the CCR.